-- Stop processing or erase data if the individual’s interests override Teleware PLC’s legitimate grounds for processing data.
+- Stop processing or erase data if the individual’s interests override Teleware Limited’s legitimate grounds for processing data.

 - Stop processing or erase data if processing is unlawful.

-- Stop processing data for a period if data is inaccurate or if there is a dispute about whether or not the individual’s interests override Teleware PLC’s legitimate grounds for processing data.
+- Stop processing data for a period if data is inaccurate or if there is a dispute about whether or not the individual’s interests override Teleware Limited’s legitimate grounds for processing data.

 - To ask the organisation to take any of these steps, the individual should send the request to: Claire.Iverson@Teleware.com.